MikeHopley/ftl-ships-guide/stealth-b.md

 On Hard specifically, enemy targeting can be manipulated to reduce the chance that your weapons or cloaking get hit.

 Run the weapons crew to sensors to watch weapons charge.
 De-power your Glaive when the charge bar is full, then repower when the charge bar resets.
-This [drastically reduces](https://www.reddit.com/r/ftlgame/comments/7q5ko0/optimal_strategy_for_early_game_stealth_b_runs/) the chance of weapons being targeted, from 19% to 6.5%. **I’ll refer to this de-power trick as “toggling” your Glaive.**
+This [drastically reduces](https://www.reddit.com/r/ftlgame/comments/7q5ko0/optimal_strategy_for_early_game_stealth_b_runs/) the chance of weapons being targeted, from 19% to 6.5%. *I’ll refer to this de-power trick as “toggling” your Glaive.*

-Note that you can’t use the sensors trick in a nebula!
-This is another reason to avoid them.
-Also consider that a drone hit into sensors effectively makes enemy weapons more dangerous.

 Venting below 50% oxygen makes enemies less likely to target cloaking.
 It also reduces the chance of weapons being targeted to 14.8%, but that’s only relevant if you can’t toggle the weapons power.
 Venting also has some risks, for example if your O2 gets hacked.